capablemonkey/dwolla-devportal/app/guides/receive-money/01-direct-onboarding.md

 # Step 1: Create a Dwolla Direct account for the payer

 In this experience, the end user is sent to Dwolla to create an account and then returned to your application using the OAuth flow.
-If you prefer that your customers not create Dwolla accounts, choose the White Label solution.
+If you prefer that your customers not create Dwolla accounts, choose the white label solution.

 ### Step A. Construct OAuth authorization request URL.